 The EEG originates from coherent neural activity of populations in the cortex.
-Hence to understand better the characteristic power changes in EEG during anaesthesia, it is necessary to study neural population dynamics subject to the concentration of anaesthetic drugs and their action on receptors on the single neuron level.
-We study mathematical models which will be constrained by the signal features extracted from experimental data, such as EEG (data provided by Jamie Sleigh, University of Auckland and Christoph Destrieux, University of Tours), Local Field Potentials (data provided by Flavio Fröhlich, University of North Carolina - Chapel Hill) and behavior.
+Hence to understand better the characteristic power changes in EEG during anesthesia, it is necessary to study neural population dynamics subject to the concentration of anesthetic drugs and their action on receptors on the single neuron level.
+We study mathematical models which will be constrained by the signal features extracted from experimental data, such as EEG (data provided by Jamie Sleigh, university of Auckland and Christoph Destrieux, university of Tours), Local Field Potentials (data provided by Flavio Fröhlich, university of North Carolina - Chapel Hill) and behavior.
 The combination of model and analysis of experimental data provides the optimal framework to reveal new knowledge on the neural origin of behavioral features, such as the loss of consciousness or the uncontrolled gain of consciousness during surgery.
-For instance, modelling studies show that the characteristic changes of spectral power (second-order statistics) are not sufficient to deduce all underlying neural mechanisms.
-Consequently, additional higher-order statistical measures may provide additional insight into underlying neural mechanisms and may provide a novel marker for the loss of consciousness.
+For instance, modeling studies show that the characteristic changes of spectral power (second-order statistics) are not sufficient to deduce all underlying neural mechanisms and may provide a novel marker for the loss of consciousness.

 Moreover, the constant supervision of anesthetized patients in intensive care is a demanding task for the personnel in hospital practice.
-It is almost not possible to take care of a patient constantly and hence the todays' medicine demands monitoring devices that control automatically the level of anaesthetic drugs based on the patients' neural activity (e.g., EEG).
+It is almost not possible to take care of a patient constantly and hence the todays' medicine demands monitoring devices that control automatically the level of anesthetic drugs based on the patients' neural activity (e.g., EEG).
 Brain-Computer-Interfaces (BCI) have already demonstrated their potential for the detection of consciousness in non-responsive patients.
-We will apply the data analysis techniques known in BCI to extract new markers for the depth of anaesthesia.
-More specifically, for deeper anaesthesia, auditory-evoked and Event-Related Desynchronization/Event-Related Synchronization (ERD/ERS) BCI could be used to better identify the state of consciousness in patients under anaesthesia.
-In this context, we have established a first contact to the University of Würzburg.
+We will apply the data analysis techniques known in BCI to extract new markers for the depth of anesthesia.
+More specifically, for deeper anesthesia, auditory-evoked and Event-Related Desynchronization/Event-Related Synchronization (ERD/ERS) BCI could be used to better identify the state of consciousness in patients under anesthesia.
+In this context, we have established a first contact to the university of Würzburg.
 Another research direction will link intracranial EEG and scalp EEG by characterising micro-awake episodes during sleep.